bdesanctis/bamdam/README.md

-  --stranded            Either ss for single stranded or ds for double stranded (required) --mincount            Minimum read count to keep a node (default: 5) --k                   Value of k for kmer complexity calculations (default: 5) --upto                Keep nodes up to and including this tax threshold, use root to disable (default: family) --minsim              Minimum similarity to reference to keep a read; must match ngslca min similarity (default: 0.95) --exclude_keywords    Keyword(s) to exclude when filtering (default: none) --exclude_keyword_file  File of keywords to exclude when filtering, one per line (default: none)
+  --stranded            Either ss for single stranded or ds for double stranded (required) --mincount            Minimum read count to keep a node (default: 5) --k                   Value of k for kmer complexity calculations (default: 5) --upto                Tax threshold, use root to disable (default: family) --minsim              Minimum similarity to reference to keep a read; must match ngslca min similarity (default: 0.95) --exclude_keywords    Keyword(s) to exclude when filtering (default: none) --exclude_keyword_file  File of keywords to exclude when filtering, one per line (default: none)